Episode 35: The King

 One of the biggest themes to come out of Hollywood over the past few decades, by far, has been one of isolation, loss, and disaster.

-We fear it, but we also love it, because the questions feel important.
+But we also love it because the questions feel important.

 That again, life is rarely ethical, and thanks to the events that took place on a small island in the Pacific just a century ago, we have answers.